bazelbuild/bazel-gazelle/README.rst

 1. If the import to be resolved is part of a standard library, no explicit dependency is written.
 For example, in Go, you don't need to declare that you depend on ``"fmt"``.
+2. If a ``# gazelle:resolve`` directive matches the import to be resolved, the label at the end of the directive will be used.
-2. If proto rule generation is enabled, special rules will be used when importing certain libraries.
+3. If proto rule generation is enabled, special rules will be used when importing certain libraries.
 These rules may be disabled by adding ``# gazelle:proto disable_global`` to a build file (this will affect subdirectories, too) or by passing ``-proto disable_global`` on the